-Regarding shoes–because of how blocky they are, don’t bring more than 3 pairs of shoes per person.
+Regarding shoes–because of how blocky they are, refrain from bringing more than 3 pairs of shoes per person.
 Depending on the season and travel itinerary, this for me usually means hiking boots, running/walking shoes, and a comfortable sandal or casual shoe.

 My go-to travel shoes are:

 - Hiking Boots – Lowa Renegade GTX Mid Boots

 - Running/Walking Shoes – Adidas Cloudfoam Pure Running Shoes

 - Adventure Sandals – Tevas and Chacos are my go-to brands for multipurpose outdoor sandals.

 I run cold, so I never go anywhere without an extra layer.
 Whether it’s to the airport, supermarket, or even out to dinner, there’s always a light jacket in the car waiting for me if I need it.
 They’re perfect for hiking, temperature changes, and when someone blasts the AC.

 If you’re traveling during any season other than summer, I recommend bringing a packable down jacket.
 Down jackets, when packed, take up virtually no space and are ideal for fall and spring temperatures.
 You have a lot of options here, but I personally have the North Face Thermoball, and it’s kept me warm throughout my many years of outdoor adventuring!

 If you’re traveling to a destination where rain is prevalent, bring a packable windbreaker/rain jacket.
 During the spring, fall, and winter seasons, we never travel without a rain jacket because we consider it an essential road trip item.